-4 I-539 and I-765 Filing with U.S. Citizenship and Immigration Services (USCIS)
+4 I-539/I-539A Filing with U.S. Citizenship and Immigration Services (USCIS)

 Once the applicant approves the forms, Meltzer Hellrung will file the application(s) with USCIS.
-If an H-1B application is being filed on behalf of the H-1B principal, the I-539 and I-765 dependent applications will be filed together with the H-1B principal's application.
-USCIS will issue receipt notices in relation to the filing(s) within 30 days.
+If an application is being filed on behalf of the principal beneficiary, the dependents' I-539/I-539A application(s) will be filed together with the principal beneficiary's application.
+USCIS will issue receipt notices in relation to the filing(s) within 30 days and mail them to the applicant, as well as Meltzer Hellrung.
 Dependents will receive notices at their listed mailing address while H-1B-related notices will be mailed directly to the employer, not the H-1B principal.

-5 USCIS Reviews Application
+(5) USCIS Reviews Application

 Processing times vary based on the Service Center processing the application(s).
-For H-4 dependents, if the application is filed with a principal beneficiary's application, it will typically be adjudicated at the same time as the principal beneficiary's application.
+For L-2 dependents, If the application is filed with a principal beneficiary's application, it will typically be adjudicated at the same time as the principal beneficiary's application.